CubeVic/My_notes/docs/Courses/Udemy/Complete Tensorflow 2 and Keras Deep Learning Bootcamp/Pandas Crash course.md

 ### Conditional Selection

-Pandas allow the conditional selection similar to NumPy, for the examples of this we will use the DataFrame
+Pandas allow the conditional selection similar to NumPy, for the examples of this we will use the DataFrame:

 ![pandas](images/pandas_004.png)